-Read on to find out how Jay, founder of Studio Jaywall (a social impact design studio), navigates Toronto’s streets by Bike Share - and why getting a daily dose of pedalling is crucial to his physical and mental wellbeing.
+Read on to find out how Jay, founder of RallyRally (a design studio dedicated to social change), navigates Toronto’s streets by Bike Share - and why getting a daily dose of pedalling is crucial to his physical and mental wellbeing.
 Plus, he offers head to toe tips on dressing to ride in comfort, even on the slushiest of days.

 Tell us about your typical commute.